The Car Connection Land Rover LR4 Overview

-The LR4's exterior look is tall and tough.
-You might call it conservative, as it's the most 'classic' in appearance of the current Land Rover lineup.
-The upright, safari-chic look harks straight back to original Land Rovers of the 1950s, but details like like the headlamps and taillamps, along with the blacked-out A-pillar, give it a contemporary edge.
-Inside, there's rich wood trim, a leather-trimmed dash, and details like soft premium leather with contrast stitching—all things that outdo the previous LR3.
-Instrument panel controls also make more sense and feel less cobbled/cluttered than those in the LR3.
+The LR4's exterior look was tall and tough, with handsome straight lines and rounded corners.
+The upright, safari-chic look harked straight back to original Land Rovers of the 1950s, but details like the headlamps and taillights, along with the blacked-out A-pillar, gave it a contemporary edge.
+Inside, rich wood trim, an available leather-trimmed dash, and details like soft premium leather with contrast stitching—all outdid the previous LR3.
+The instrument panel controls also made more sense and felt less cobbled/cluttered than those in the LR3.

-The LR4 has three rows of seating, but the third row is for kids only.
-Outward visibility is good, thanks to the high seating position, and the second row is quite comfortable, positioned slightly higher in a 'stadium' layout.
-Both the second and third rows can be folded flat to open up to 90 cubic feet of cargo space.
-Safety features—just as the layout itself—are family-friendly, with side-curtain bags that protect the rearmost occupants; parking sensors and a rear camera system aid visibility in the driveway or parking lot.
+While the LR4 had three rows of seating, the third row was just for kids only.
+Outward vision was good, thanks to the high seating position and tall glass.
+The second row was quite comfortable, positioned slightly higher in a "stadium" layout.
+Both the second and third rows could be folded flat to open up to 90 cubic feet of cargo space.
+Safety features—just as the layout itself—were family-friendly, with side-curtain bags that protect the rearmost occupants, and parking sensors and a rearview camera system that aided visibility in the driveway or parking lot.

-Over the past few model years, there have been relatively few updates to the LR4.
-The LR4 gained Hill Start Assist, Gradient Acceleration Control, and an improved version of Terrain Response (all useful off-road aids) in the 2011 model year; in 2012, Land Rover updated the LR4's navigation system to include real-time traffic and voice controls.
-Changes for the 2013 model year have been mostly cosmetic ones: a set of five new exterior colors, two new interior themes, a new Black Design package with exterior gloss black accents, and an Extended Leather package with Windsor leather and twin-stitch seams were added.
+For the first three model years of its life cycle, there were relatively few updates to the LR4.
+In the 2011 model year, the LR4 gained hill start assist, hill descent control, and an improved version of Terrain Response (all useful off-road aids).
+For 2012, Land Rover updated the LR4's navigation system to include real-time traffic and voice controls.
+Changes for the 2013 model year were mostly cosmetic: a set of five new exterior colors, two new interior themes, a new Black Design package with gloss black exterior accents, and an uprated leather package with Windsor leather and twin-stitch seams were added.